jpvanegasc/Air_Pollution/README.md

-# Air Pollution Lattice Boltzmann
+# Lattice Boltzmann Project
-Computational Fluid Dynamics model of difusing pollutants over a city block.

-## Author
-* Juan Pablo Vanegas Correa.
-Contact: jpvanegasc@unal.edu.co.

-## Acknowlegements
-* Jose Daniel Muñoz
-* Pierre Sagaut

-## References
-* Wind comfort assessment by means of large eddy simulation with lattice Boltzmann method in full scale city area
+This is the repository for all LB basic code I use in other projects.
+Its main purpose is to allow me to focus on the developing better Lattice Boltzmann code, while not interfering with other projects main developing objectives

 ## Notes on Programming Languages
 This project was built primary on C++ and CUDA.
-C++ was used primarily to make small developments and test its functionality.
-CUDA is intended for simulating bigger systems, and the main results from this work are intended to come from the CUDA module.
+C++ was used primarily to make small, day to day developments, and test its functionality.
+CUDA is intended for simulating bigger systems, and obtaining results.
 Just for fun I've included a Lattice-Boltzmann developed in FORTRAN, but It's not my priority to reproduce results using it.

 Programming languages are divided by folders, and each one of them has a different README with its respective compilation guide.

+## Timeline
+* 11-2020: Copy from "Air Pollution" repo